copleykj/meteor-shower/README.md

 });
 ```

-## Mesosphere.Utils
+## Shower.Utils

 ###getFormData

-The getFormData Method is exposed as `Mesosphere.Utils.getFormData(formReference)`.
+The getFormData Method is exposed as `Shower.Utils.getFormData(formReference)`.
 This is useful when handling form events yourself.
 You will need to pass in a reference to the form as the first parameter.

 ### successCallback

-The successCallback method is exposed as `Mesosphere.Utils.successCallback(formData, formHandle).
+The successCallback method is exposed as `Shower.Utils.successCallback(formData, formHandle).
 This is the default client side success callback used to reset the form and clear the form errors.
 This is useful if you replace the onSuccess callback in a form description and wish to call this to retain default functionality while adding your own.

 ### failureCallback

-The failureCallback method is exposed as `Mesosphere.Utils.failureCallback(erroredFields, formHandle).
+The failureCallback method is exposed as `Shower.Utils.failureCallback(erroredFields, formHandle).
 This is the default client side failure callback used to reset the form and clear the form errors.
 This is useful if you replace the onFailure callback in a form description and wish to call this to retain default functionality while adding your own.

 ## Extending